 - they are not aware that words are made up of separate sounds;

-- they haven’t learnt the essential pre-reading skills that are called Phonemic Awareness Skills.
-To learn more about the sounds in English, subscribe to my email list;
+- they haven’t learnt the essential pre-reading skills that are called Phonemic Awareness Skills;

 - they lack basic knowledge about how writing works.
 (The first video in the Phonemic Awareness Course tells you about this.
 This video is called the Introduction to Phonemic Awareness for Parents video.
 It explains Phonemic Awareness to you in under 20 minutes.
 The next two videos in the Course teach students how written English works; and